MaxMineOS-Project/MaxMineOS/README.md

 This means you cannot access previos versions of system.

 e.g. If latest release is 4, you cannot download release 3

+# Important for Linux users
+if you catch this error:
+ModuleNotFoundError: No module named 'pendulum' and before it: /bin/sh: 1: pip: not found or some like this, try to install pip:
+Ubuntu and Ubuntu-like: sudo apt install python3-pip RedHat and RedHat-like: sudo yum install python3-pip Then try again!